dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

   };
 {% endprettify %}

-But be aware that adding a wildcard pattern will cause any future values of the type to also be handled, so you will have lost the ability for the compiler to warn you if the `switch` needs to be updated.
+Be aware that a wildcard pattern will handle any values added to the type in the future.
+You will lose the ability to have the compiler warn you if the `switch` needs to be updated to account for newly added types.

 ### non_exhaustive_switch_statement